anjaysahoo/frontend-interview/1-important-concept/4-js-concept/3-var-let-const/readme.md

 1. In `var` case
 ![img_2.png](images/img_2.png)
-Since both `block` and outside `a` was sharing same global execution space that's why value get updated
+Since both `block` and outside `a` was sharing same global execution space that's why value get updated.
+But same thing won't happened if it was within a function in that case, since all function will have their own execution space so value will not be updated

 2. In `let` case